sigmasaur/AwSW-it/README.md

 ### [`chapter5evilending.rpy`](italiantl/chapter5evilending.rpy)

 * At line 11, 19, 33, 71, 473, 545: Corrected simple dash to em-dash.
-* At line 25: Corrected colon to full stop to preserve uppercase letter.
+* At line 25, 517, 845: Corrected uppercase letter to lowercase after colon.
 * At line 347, 371: *generators* → *generator*, to match lines 4520, 4590 of [`chapter4.rpy`](#chapter4rpy).
   * Note that *the building still having electricity* despite `Reza` having gotten its generator, which was supposed to be *also powering the portal*, is explained by `Reza` himself at line 449, revealing the presence of a backup.
 At the same line, however, `Reza` claims he *could even get the backup generator as well*, suggesting that the portal is really powered by other means.
 Whether this is truly the case is never addressed.
-* At line 517, 845: Corrected uppercase letter to lowercase.
 * At line 565: Assumed *it* is referred to *the solution* at line 563.
 * At line 638: Consider adding parentheses to render the monologue a proper soliloquy.
 * At line 733-741: *10* → *ten*, for elegance.